How to Book Cruises in Fiji + 10 Tips for Taking Small-Ship Cruises© FijiPocketGuide.com

 Booking a Cruise Through an Online Travel Agent

 Online travel agents (OTAs) are comparison websites for activities, accommodations, flights and more.
-Some OTAs for comparing day cruises, hop-on hop-off passes and small-ship cruises is Viator and Tripadvisor, while OTAs for small-ship cruises only include Cruiseabout and LiveAboard.
+An OTA for comparing day cruises, hop-on hop-off passes and small-ship cruises is Viator, for example, while OTAs for small-ship cruises only include Cruiseabout and LiveAboard.

 The Pros of Booking a Cruise with an Online Travel Agent

-• They are convenient to use anywhere that you have an internet connection
+• They are convenient to use anywhere with an internet connection.

-• They making comparing cruises easily with filters for price, ratings and more
+• They make comparing cruises easy with filters for price, ratings and more.

-• They have more relaxed cancellation policies than booking direct or with a travel agent, allowing you to be more flexible.
+• They have more relaxed cancellation policies than booking directly or with a travel agent, allowing you to be more flexible.

 The Cons of Booking a Cruise with an Online Travel Agent

-• Some OTAs charge extra fees, which you don’t see until you go through the online booking process.
+• Some OTAs charge extra fees you don’t see until you go through the online booking process.

 Booking a Cruise Directly with the Cruise Company